thinkst/canarytools-docs/docs/console-settings/canarytokens.md

 ## Custom Webroot

 Along with your Console, you have your own running Canarytokens server.
 This server runs on the `<your_unique_hash>.o3n.io` domain and is unique to your Canarytokens server.
-Any Canarytoken you create will reach out on this domain to trigger its alert.
+Any Canarytoken you create will reach out to this domain to trigger its alert.

 We do however allow you to set a custom domain.
-This will mean that all new tokens will be create used the custom domain but will still reach out to your Console and create an alert if triggered.
+This will mean that all new tokens will be created using the custom domain but will still reach out to your Console and create an alert if triggered.

 ::: tip Custom User Domain
 In order for your Canarytokens to successfully reach out to your Console using your custom domain, you'll need to correctly setup the DNS records for the domain to point to your Console.